jomorlier/mdocourse/README.md

 [Theconversation on topopt, but also in french](http://theconversation.com/construire-une-aile-davion-en-lego-cest-possible-87126)

 ## Q&A session
-3 videoconferences (ZOOM) planned on:
+5 videoconferences (ZOOM) planned on:

-1. Monday 20th of april 2020 9H30-10H30 Kick Off (ZOOM, J. MORLIER)
+1. Monday 20th of april 2020 9H30-10H30 Kick Off + help on assignement 1 fmincon(ZOOM, J. MORLIER)
-2. Wednesday 22th of april 2020 9H30-10H30 Q&A session and feedback on assignement 1 (ZOOM, J. MORLIER)
+2. Wednesday 22th of april 2020 9H30-10H30 Q&A session and feedback on assignement 2 sensitivities (ZOOM, J. MORLIER)
+3. Monday 27th of april 2020 8H00-10H00  Q&A session and feedback on Exercice 1 truss optimization (ZOOM, M. HERRAZ, G. CAPASSO)
-3. Monday 27th of april 2020 10H00-11H00  Q&A session and feedback on assignement 2 (ZOOM, J. MORLIER)
+4. Monday 27th of april 2020 10H00-11H00  Q&A session and help on mini project topopt 3* (ZOOM, J. MORLIER)
+5. Wednesday 29th of april 2020 13H45-15H45  Q&A session and feedback on mini project topopt 3* (ZOOM, M. HERRAZ, G. CAPASSO)

 ## AUDIO